Womankind Worldwide

 1. Flexibility is Philosophy: Womankind explicitly rejects restrictive project-based funding models.
 Your application should emphasise strategic flexibility and adaptation to local context.

-1. Competitive Process: With only ~8% success rate for Her Voice Fund, applications must be exceptionally strong.
+1. Competitive Process: With approximately 8% success rate for Her Voice Fund, applications must be exceptionally strong.
 Focus on clear articulation of feminist principles, intersectional approach, and movement building.

 1. Movement Building Matters: Evidence of collaboration with broader feminist movements and collective action strengthens applications significantly.